CyberSecAI/CyberSecAI.github.io/docs/introduction/Introduction.md

 !!! abstract "About this Guide"

-      This guide is in an initial raw state currently and is largely written by me for me... to organize my play time as I play with, and apply, these tools.
+      This guide is in an initial early access state currently and is written to organize my play time as I play with, and apply, these tools.

-      But you might find it useful.
+      The content is about solving real problems e.g. how to

+      * view the main topics in a set of documents
+      * validate assigned [CWEs](https://cwe.mitre.org/), and suggest [CWEs](https://cwe.mitre.org/) to assign
+      * chat with large documents
+      * extract configuration parameters from user manuals.

+      These examples were driven by a user need.

+      While the examples focus on specific areas, they can be applied in general to many areas.

 !!! success "After reading this guide you should be able to"
     1. Apply Language Models to augment and amplify your skills.